The Linguistic Meaning Of Millah

-Millah refers either to deen (in a reduced meaning) or to the Divine shari'ah that was revealed by Allah in order to guide the people.
+Millah refers either to deen (in a reduced meaning) or to the divine shari'ah that was revealed by Allah to guide nations.
 It also refers to the principle beliefs upon which the deen is established.

 al-Asfhanahi, al-Mufradat fi Ghara'ib al-Qur'an

 Great answers start with great insights.
 Content becomes intriguing when it is voted up or down - ensuring the best answers are always at the top.

 Questions are answered by people with a deep interest in the subject.
 People from around the world review questions, post answers and add comments.